Coaches Dan Dalrymple, Liane Blyn, and Ryan Metzger Recognized

-Professional Strength and Conditioning Coach of the Year: Paul Goodman, MS, CSCS, RSCC*E
+Professional Strength and Conditioning Coach of the Year: Dan Dalrymple, CSCS, RSCC*E

-Assistant College Strength and Conditioning Coach of the Year: Andrew Stocks, MS, CSCS, NSCA-CPT
+Assistant College Strength and Conditioning Coach of the Year: Ryan Metzger, MS, CSCS, RSCC

 Award winners are selected by the NSCA’s Coaching Taskforce, a committee filled with previous award winners and other established leaders from the strength and conditioning community.
 The Taskforce determines the winners based on their contributions to the NSCA, their community, and the coaching profession.

-“Congratulations to Coaches Goodman, Thompson, and Stocks for these well-deserved awards,” said Eric McMahon, NSCA Coaching and Sport Science Program Manager.
-“These coaches have consistently made the institutions and athletes they train better every year.
+“Congratulations to Coaches Dalrymple, Blyn, and Metzger for these well-deserved awards,” said Eric McMahon, NSCA Coaching and Sport Science Program Manager.
+“These outstanding coaches have consistently made the institutions and athletes they train better every year.
 We are proud to see them all recognized for their dedication to the profession.”

-All winners will be honored at the NSCA’s Coaches Conference, which is being held virtually from January 6-8, 2021.
+All winners will be honored at the NSCA’s Coaches Conference, which is being held both in San Antonio and virtually from January 6-8, 2022.
 For more information regarding the NSCA and our awards, please visit www.nsca.com.